speakez-llc/BAREWire/PATENTS.md

 # Patent Notice for BAREWire

-This file contains patent notices and license grants for the BAREWire project.
+This file contains pending patent notices and license grants for the BAREWire project.

 ## Patents